sbissantz/rarp/ssh.md

 ## Accessibility

 Now your machine is ready to roll.
-If you want to copy your public key on a server or third party instance (e.g. Github) you can copy it with one of the following commands.
+If you want to copy your public key on a server or third party instance (e.g. GitHub) you can copy it with one of the following commands.

 ```